 How to troubleshoot full feedings with your infant!

-My last blog was explaining what a full feed is, if you haven't seen it, check it out here.
-We want your baby to have a full feed during each cycle of your day to achieve consistent nighttime sleep.
+We want your baby to have a full feed during each cycle of your day, in order to achieve consistent nighttime sleep.
 Sometimes achieving a full feed is easier said than done, and we know that.
 If that is the case for you and your baby, we have some helpful suggestions to get a full feed every time you feed.
-A lot of parents have difficulties accomplishing a full feed in any cycle and this is what we tell them to check in order to troubleshoot.
+Many parents have difficulties accomplishing a full feed in any cycle and this is what we tell them to check in order to troubleshoot full feedings with their baby.

 • Check your nipple level size if you are bottle feeding!
 This is major!